EdoardoLaGreca/synchead/README.md

 ## Usage

 ```
-synchead [OPTIONS]...
-NAME
+synchead NAME
 ```

 Where:
- - NAME is the header file name
+ - `NAME` is the header file name

-## Options

- - `-v` - Verbose output.
-Prints which functions are being synced.

 ## License